Creating Change? Tend Your 'Seedlings' With Care

 In fact, from my perspective, YOU MUST.

-Of course, to be clear, you’ll talk to a partner, friend, boss or parent, in due time about things that need to be addressed or negotiated – but they aren’t invited to be part of your cheerleading team at the nascent stages, when they’re not well-suited to the task.
+Of course, to be clear, you’ll talk to a partner, friend, boss or parent, in due time about things that need to be addressed or negotiated – but they aren’t invited to be part of your cheerleading team at the nascent stage, when they’re not well-suited to the task.

 Perhaps when you’re a sapling, maybe when you’re an established tree, almost certainly when you’re wizened old stock, you may choose to expose yourself to any audience you please.